Quant1766/Online_Bank/README.md

 * Post new transactions (types: authorization, presentment, load)

 ### Transactions
-To make a new transaction you must first send JSON data to route ```/api/transactions``` with transactionType == 'authorization' to reserve funds from the cardholders account.
+To make a new transaction you must first send JSON data to route: ```/api/transactions``` with transactionType == 'authorization' to reserve funds from the cardholders account.
 Second transaction call to same route must: transactionType == 'presentment' that actually deduct the funds from the account.

 Example data:
 ```